mingness/pr05-simplify-workflows/Adding_contribution_workflow_notes.md

 1. Create a new repo for testing the ideas listed here, called `processing-contributions-new`.
 The `processing-contributions` repo does not allow forking.
 2. Create new database file, called `contributions.yaml`.
-The source of information will be from the `contribs.txt` and `sources/*.json` files.
 The objective is to keep the output files the same as they are currently.
-For best readability, the data will be a list of yaml objects.
-Tabular data quickly leaves the header far away from the bottom of the table, and a separate line for each item makes it clear what has changed, when a record is edited.
+In this first implementation, the source of information will be from the `contribs.txt` and `sources/*.json` files.
+This means the filtering of deprecated or skipped contributions has already happened, and these contributions will be missing from the database file.
+This first version will just have fields existing already in the output files.
 3. Create scripts to create `pde/contribs.txt`, and `content/contributions/*.json` files.
 Kotlin +
-gradle?
-I'm using Python for now, for easy of use.
+gradle is the goal, but I'm using Python for now, for ease of use.
 4. Create issue form for new library contributors to fill, which then automatically creates the pull request that changes the database file.
+5. Test output files with website and contribution manager.
+6. Expand database file to include fields related to filtering, like `is_deprecated`, `is_skipped`, `is_broken`.
+These fields will replicate the information in the `source.conf`, `skipped.conf`, and `broken.conf`.
+The database will then have more contributions listed.
+Modify scripts to do the filtering.
+7. Rewrite scripts in Kotlin.
+Process data such that required fields are validated, but we also allow other fields.
+8. Write script for checking online property txt files for each contribution.
+If there is an update, edit the database file, and recreate contribs.txt and json files.

 ## Design of database file